blockie710/LightHostFork/readme.md

 3. Select your target platform and export the project
 4. Build using your platform's development environment

+#### Windows-Specific Instructions
+For detailed instructions on building and installing on Windows, see [Windows Installation Guide](Installer/WINDOWS_INSTALL_GUIDE.md).

 ## Command Line Options

 - `-multi-instance=NAME`: Run multiple instances with separate settings, where NAME is a unique identifier

+## Project Status and Roadmap

+LightHostFork is under active development.
+We maintain a detailed task list with prioritized improvements:

+- 🔴 **High Priority**: Memory management, thread safety, and error handling issues
+- 🟠 **Medium Priority**: Code organization and style consistency tasks
+- 🟡 **Lower Priority**: C++ modernization and UX improvements

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for the complete task list and development roadmap.

+## Contributing

+Contributions are welcome!
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for:

+- Detailed task list and roadmap
+- Contribution guidelines
+- Code style recommendations
+- Development setup instructions

+## Related Projects

+- [NovaHost](NovaHost/README.md): An enhanced fork with improved Windows support and additional features

 ## Contributors